Ethanjheo/Theory-insight/sociology/Culture_and_Society.md

 Abstract cultural concepts must be contextualized and applied to real societal dynamics.
 As anthropologist Edward T. Hall distinguished between high-context and low-context cultures, we too must adopt a deductive and probabilistic way of thinking that reflects these cultural logics.

+The rapid transformation of material culture is often driven by economic incentives — nations and corporations adopt new technologies quickly to stay competitive and ensure survival.
+In contrast, non-material culture — including values, laws, institutions, and customs — tends to evolve more slowly.
+While this lag is often explained by a desire to preserve tradition, from a sociological perspective, it also serves a deeper function: to maintain the stability of existing power structures and prevent the fluid redistribution of authority.

 ---

 ## Summary of Key Concepts